BIOMEDICAL LEARNING & TEACHING, MONASH UNIVERSITY

 Monash University has a commitment to improving the performance of their building stock, with a focus on energy efficiency and thermal comfort.
 A whole building air permeability target of 3.0m3/hr per m2 at 50Pa has been considered for the Biomedical Learning and Teaching Building.

-ScopeFAÇADE CONSULTANCY + BUILDING PHYSICS
+ScopeFAÇADE CONSULTING + BUILDING PHYSICS

 ArchitectDENTON CORKER MARSHALL